ntu-aris/ntu_viral_dataset/docs/configuring/sort.md

     ---
     {% endraw %}

-Now the sorted files will have numbers from your input!
+Now the sorted files will have relative numbers from your input!